 Independent Truck Drivers:

-Creating a set of value propositions for the drivers is simple.
+Creating a compelling set of value propositions for the truck driver is simple.
 These 3.5 million workers are an underserved portion of our domestic work force.
-They drive up to 11 hours a day not knowing where they will park overnight, they accept payment up to 45 days after delivery, maintenance cost come directly from their meager earnings and they spend much of their time away from home and family.
+They drive up to 11 hours a day, not knowing where they will park overnight.
+They are forced to comply with NET 45 post-delivery payment terms.
+Maintenance expenses come directly from their meager earnings and they spend much of their time away from home and their families.
 Older drivers have adapted to these conditions, the average driver’s age is between 45-54 years-old, over 61% being white and 94% male.
-As this population is leaving the workforce, new drivers view these conditions as unacceptable.
-Project Freight’s intention is to help improve these circumstances for the entire population.
+At the same time that this population is leaving the workforce, new and younger drivers, who are needed to meet the demand, view the status quo conditions as unacceptable.
+Project Freight’s intention is to help improve these conditions for the entire driver population.

-Project FreightOur first value proposition is to help bring more options for safe overnight parking online for the drivers.
-We will incentivize and activating our shipping audience to list available overnight parking spots for our drivers.
+One of Project Freight’s critical value propositions will be to help bring online more options for safe overnight parking for drivers.
+We will incentivize our shipping audience to list available overnight parking spots.
 Drivers will have the ability to check in and out of these spots, reserving them through our system.
-These spots will be first come, first serve.
+These spots will be offered on a first come, first served basis.

-Secondly, Project Freight intends to pay the driver out of pocket expenses throughout the driver’s trip as well as finalize the overall payment 24-36 hours following a successful delivery.
-This quick payment will create stability within our driving customers.
-Also, it will help Project Freight established trust within a slightly suspicious customer group.
+Another critical value propostion relates to assisting drivers with services that provide much improved cash flow for better management of their business and personal expenses.
+Project Freight intends to pay driver’s out of pocket expenses throughout the driver’s trip, as well as finalize the overall payment for the shipment 24-36 hours following a successful delivery.
+This quick payment rubric will create stability among our driving customers.
+It will also help Project Freight establish trust and engender loyalty among its drivers.

-Lastly, Project Freight will allow the drivers to set their own availability and update it seamlesslyProject Freight.
-Within their profiles, drivers will be able to select the days they would like to work, number of mile they are willing to travel for shipment pick-up and the routes they would like to drive.
-Their availability will determine the driver pools they will be include in.
-This information can be updated any time.
-Project FreightOur digital approach will be similar to our shipping portion, additionally, Project Freight we will join organizations like American Trucking Association, California Truckers Association and the Owner Operator Independent Drivers Association to help gain access to additional driver contacts.
-Once joined, Project Freight we will have entry into their combined total of over 250,000 members.
-Project FreightOur team will be attending the major national trade shows like the Great American Truck Show in Dallas and the California Truckers Association’s Annual Member Conference.
-There we will conduct product testing or demonstrations of the Project Freight platform as well as expanding our market research and network with influencers in the driving market.
+Lastly, Project Freight will allow the drivers to be more independent and have more freedom than they have experienced historically.
+Drivers will be able to schedule their own availability and update it seamlessly via the Project Freight app.
+Within their user profiles, drivers will be able to select the days they would like to work, number of miles they are willing to travel for shipment pick-up, and the routes they would like to drive.
+Their availability and location will determine the driver pools they will be included in.
+Drivers will be able to update this information in real-time, any time.
+Project Freight’s digital approach will be similar for our shipping audience.

+Additionally, in order to help gain access to additional prospective driver audiences, Project Freight will join organizations such as the American Trucking Association, the California Truckers Association, and the Owner Operator Independent Drivers Association.
+Once membership has been established, Project Freight will have entre to these organizations’ combined total of over 250,000 professional truck driving members.
+Project Freight’s team will attend the major national industry trade shows, such as the Great American Truck Show and the California Truckers Association’s Annual Member Conference.
+There we will conduct product testing and demonstrations of the Project Freight platform, as well as expand our network further via with the employ of key industry influencers who are driving the market.

-Project FreightHere is a sample of our envisioned conversion rates with driver clients:
+Below is Project Freight’s projected rates for converting leads into active drivers based on lead source and campaign in each of years 2019, 2020, and 2021: